henri/spb/README.md

     - Use the [kick off script](https://github.com/henri/spb/?tab=readme-ov-file#floppy_disk-installation) above to start the install / update.

 All of the above and much more is handled for you if you use the included [update script](https://github.com/henri/spb/blob/main/600.spb-update.bash).

+#### Proxy Settings
 If you export proxy environment variables (as shown below) then the SPB install / update scripts will respect these settings and perform network operations via the specified proxy.

 ```
   # proxy settings for SPB install / update scripts